OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 You can use the MSAL.js library (version 3.10 and later) with nested app authentication to use SSO from your Office Add-in.
 Using nested app authentication offers several advantages over the On-Behalf-Of (OBO) flow.

-- You only need to use the MSAL.js library and don’t need to use the `getAccessToken` function in Office.js.
+- You only need to use the MSAL.js library and don’t need the `getAccessToken` function in Office.js.
 - You can call services such as Microsoft Graph with an access token from your client code as an SPA.
 There’s no need for a middle-tier server.
 - You can use incremental and dynamic consent for scopes.
 - You don't need to [preauthorize your hosts](/microsoftteams/platform/m365-apps/extend-m365-teams-personal-tab?tabs=manifest-teams-toolkit#update-azure-ad-app-registration-for-sso) (For example, Teams, Office) to call your endpoints.

 > [!IMPORTANT]
-> Nested app authentication is currently in preview.
-To try this feature you need to join the Microsoft 365 Insider Program (https://insider.microsoft365.com/en-us/join) and choose the Beta Channel.
+> Nested app authentication (NAA) is currently in preview.
+To try this feature, join the Microsoft 365 Insider Program (https://insider.microsoft365.com/join) and choose the Beta Channel.
 Don't use NAA in production add-ins.
 We invite you to try out NAA in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

 ## Register your single-page application

 You’ll need to create a Microsoft Azure App registration for your add-in on the Azure portal.
 The app registration must have at minimum:

-- A name.
+- A name
-- A supported account type.
+- A supported account type
-- An SPA redirect.
+- An SPA redirect

-If your add-in requires additional app registration beyond NAA and SSO, see [Single-page application: App registration](/entra/identity-platform/scenario-spa-app-registration)
+If your add-in requires additional app registration beyond NAA and SSO, see [Single-page application: App registration](/entra/identity-platform/scenario-spa-app-registration).

 ## Add a trusted broker through SPA redirect